psnider/tv4-via-typenames/README.md

 ## Simple Setup

 This module is built with TypeScript 1.5, so you must have it installed in order to build.
 See [http://www.typescriptlang.org/#Download](http://www.typescriptlang.org/#Download)

-You do not need TypeScript in order to use this module, as the code that makes up the distribution is all javascript.
+(You do not need TypeScript in order to use this module, as the code that makes up the distribution is all javascript.)

-You can install TypeScript globally:
+You can install TypeScript and the TypeScript Declarations manager globally:
 ```
-npm install -g typescript
+npm install -g typescript tsd
 ```

 Then clone from git: